 This album was not recorded in a strange place for her, in fact, it was produced at Sargent House, the record company that she works with.
 It’s Emma Ruth Rundle’s first solo album a production that encompasses innocence, and also opens the portal to the exploration of personal and spiritual subjects where sweetness doesn’t break its halo of mystery.

-Emma’s background in folk music is very present in this album, because of the sound and the stories.
+Emma’s background in folk music is present in this album.
+The sound and the stories stand out.

 Marked for Death